RZEdward/RZEdward.github.io/_pages/academic_research.md

 {% include base_path %}

 <br>
 Welcome to my research section.
-At present I am yet to publish any of my own novel research, but I have replicated the results of advanced papers, and I will also display my final year biosciences literature review.
+At present, I am yet to formally publish any research, but below I will display reimplementations of advanced papers, summaries of interesting publications, and my final year biosciences literature review.

 <h2> Agent-Based Model: The Collective Physics of Motile Cells in Complex Environments </h2>

 Built in C++, this computer-simulated agent-based model was developed to replicate the tissue environment observed upon wound-healing, tumour invasion, and early embryogenesis.
-The key focus was on the specific dynamics of cell cluster fingering upon migration, in particular the intensity of stochastic motion within a cell cluster that induces re-shaping and fingering as the cells spread into local space, and the properties of the fingers themselves, such as angular frequency from central nodes as a function of the size of the nodes.
-Although my results are confidential due to ongoing related research, I can share the replicated results of relevant papers studied during my literature review.
+The key focus was on the specific dynamics of cell cluster fingering upon migration or disassembly.
+We were interested in the properties of the fingers themselves, as well as the intensity of stochastic motion within a cell cluster that induces re-shaping and fingering as the cells spread into local space.
+Although my results are protected due to ongoing related research, I can share the replicated results of relevant papers studied during my literature review.

 ![image](rzedward.github.io/images/500x300.png)